12-week instructional and practical experience

 Tuition may be paid in installments, with $175 due on first day of class; subsequent payments are due 30 and 60 days into the program.
 Enrollment is secured after online application and upon payment of registration fee, which provides you the required textbooks, tools and materials.

-Curriculum: we have an established curriculum that includes required reading and discussion during class time.
+Curriculum: we have an established curriculum that includes required reading and discussion during class time, field labs and farm practicum training.

 We are a non-residency program.
 We do not have living quarters at the farm.
 Students must provide for their own housing and transportation.